-- Attribute keys must contain no line feeds, no carriage returns, no tabs, no leading or trailing spaces, and no multiple spaces. - The XES standards requires that these keys must be unique within their enclosing container (e.g., only one attribute with key "id" per trace).
+- Attribute keys must contain no line feeds, no carriage returns, and no tabs.
+They may contain leading or trailing spaces, or multiple spaces. - The XES standards requires that these keys must be unique within their enclosing container (e.g., only one attribute with key "id" per trace).
+The only exception to this rule are the keys within an enclosing list.
+As the list imposes an order on these keys, they need not be unique.

 Logs, traces, and events each contain an arbitrary number of attributes.
-There are six types of attribute, each defined by the type of data value they represent.
+There are six types of elementary attributes, each defined by the type of data value they represent.